sachinkr91/api-rest-meetings/libs/java/docs/RecordingApi.md

 Get Recording Download Link

-This endpoint stops recording for a meeting in progress.
+This endpoint retrieves properties about the recording chapter.

 ### Example
 ```java